Tougrel/Pestoverse/README.md

 Migrations cannot be done via drizzle-kit directly, so we have to execute SQL scripts via wrangler

 1. `npx wrangler d1 execute pestoverse --file ./migrations/[filename].sql`

+## How to run the website

+> Keep in mind that we deploy the website in cloudflare pages so everything we add needs to be tested there.
+To be sure that everything works correctly you can run the `NITRO_PRESET=cloudflare-pages yarn build` script and it will build it with the cloudflare preset.

+> If you want to expose the development version so others can see your progress without having to commit your changes so far, you can do it using [cloudflared](https://github.com/cloudflare/cloudflared) (you can find how to setup your first tunnel [here](https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/install-and-setup/tunnel-guide/))

 ```bash
 # We are using yarn as a package manager but you can use whatever you want